IDinsight/aaq_core_template/docs/API_instructions.md

 |`feedback`|json|See the examples for recommended formats.
 Directly saved by us.|

 ##### Example
-The following only show required fields.
+The following only shows required fields.
 Any other key/values sent are not parsed or checked and simply saved to the DB.

 For positive feedback (i.e. user says the chosen content answered their question),
 ```json